Online Vet Study Tools

 National Association of State Public Health Veterinarians (NASPHV) recommendations for key zoonotic disease issues

-2015 Compendium of Veterinary Standard Precautions for Zoonotic Disease Prevention in Veterinary Personnel, NASPHV Veterinary Infection Control Committee PDF icon 2015_compendium-veterinary-standard-precautions_javma-2015-1201-v247i11.pdf
+2015 Compendium of Veterinary Standard Precautions for Zoonotic Disease Prevention in Veterinary Personnel, NASPHV Veterinary Infection Control Committee PDF icon2015_compendium-veterinary-standard-precautions_javma-2015-1201-v247i11.pdf

 Diseases of Research Animals (DORA): Excellent source for key diseases of rodents, rabbits and other research animals.